Zucchero Fornaciari: 2009–2014: Chocabeck and cuban parenthesis

-2015–present: Back to roots and new experiments
+2015–present: back to roots and new experiments

 Zucchero and Alejandro Sanz recorded the Italian duet version of Sanz's single "Un Zombie a la Intemperie", and Zucchero performed at his concert in Madrid.
 For U2's 5 September show in Turin, Zucchero was the special guest and played "I Still Haven't Found What I'm Looking For".
 In October 2015, Fornaciari performed at the Voices for Refugees concert in Vienna, the Europe's first solidarity concert for refugees, in front of an audience of 120,000.
-He performed "Love Is All Around", and covered "Everybody's Got to Learn Sometime" and "Va pensiero", the latter with the children choir.
+He performed "Love Is All Around", and covered "Everybody's Got to Learn Sometime" and "Va pensiero", the latter with the children's choir.

 In April 2016 new studio album Black Cat was released: it marks a music comeback to soul & blues roots and sound of Oro Incenso & Birra.
 On CNN it was announced that the album will include a new song Streets of Surrender (S.O.S) which lyrics written by Bono, dedicated to the victims of November 2015 Paris attacks.

 It was presented at a series of 11 consecutive concerts at the Arena in Verona in September, and a subsequent world tour.
 The Arena concerts, held between 16 and 28 September, were his only concerts in Italy in 2016, and they were characterized by a vast and diverse repertoire of old and new songs, and some special guests.
 After guesting at Sanremo Music Festival 2017, the Black Cat Word Tour continued during 2017 reaching 137 events in thirteen months, 22 of them at the Arena di Verona.
 At the end of 2017, in order to celebrate the thirty-five years old career, Wanted (The Best Collection) was released.

 In 2018 the Italian bluesman continued touring around Europe.
 The most important concerts were held in Piazza San Marco and in Hyde Park, London, for the British Summer Time Festival.
 In October he won his first "Premio Tenco", one of the most important Italian music award.

 In 2019 his fourteenth studio album D.O.C. was released while a new acoustic version of the album was released in 2021.
 Being the subsequent world tour postponed due to COVID-19 pandemic just few weeks after being guest at Sanremo Music Festival 2020, a short reduced capacity acoustic tour was held in Italy and some European festivals during summer 2021.
 At the end of 2021 the first cover album in Zucchero's career was released, called Discover, and followed by the Word Wild Tour during 2022.